Fast and Safe Are Not Opposites

 content/blog/ - Set up Stripe products and update

-config.tswith real price IDs - Test the full checkout flow with Stripe test mode
+config.tswith real price IDs - Test the full checkout flow with Stripe test mode, including the webhook (the Stripe webhook verifier helps confirm signatures parse correctly)

 Sunday: Launch (4 hours)